 First Offense DUI cases in Macomb County Courts

-If the evidence in a First Offense Operating While Intoxicated (OWI) case, after careful examination, is strong enough to survive a legal challenge, then the case has to be "worked out."
-Here's an honest overview of how I often work things out in a typical 1st Offense Macomb County case that cannot otherwise be "beaten" or dismissed because of a defect or defects in the evidence:
+If the evidence in a 1st offense Operating While Intoxicated (OWI) case, after careful examination, is strong enough to survive a legal challenge, then the case has to be "worked out."
+Here's an honest overview of how I often work things out in a typical 1st offense DUI case in Macomb County that cannot otherwise be "beaten" or dismissed because of a defect or defects in the evidence:

 42-2 District Court in New Baltimore, handling cases arising in New Baltimore, Chesterfield Township, Lenox Township, and New Haven: